 • supplements to unemployment benefits;

-• reimbursement of expenses for the use of city services public transport;
+• reimbursement of expenses for using city services public transport;

-• material assistance during the period of temporary disability of an unemployed person who has lost the right to unemployment benefits;
+• material assistance during the period of temporary incapacity for work of an unemployed person who has lost the right to unemployment benefits;

-• one-time financial assistance in the event of the death of a family member of the unemployed person, as well as to one of the family members of the unemployed person in the event of the death of the unemployed person himself.
+• one-time financial assistance in the event of the death of a family member of an unemployed person, as well as one of the family members of an unemployed person in the event of the death of the unemployed person himself.

-• additional payment to the assigned unemployment benefit is carried out in the amount of the minimum amount of unemployment benefit established by the Government Russian Federation for the respective year.
+• additional payment to the assigned unemployment benefit is carried out in the amount of the minimum amount of unemployment benefit established by the Government Russian Federation for the corresponding year.

-• Compensation for the use of urban public transport services during the job search period is paid to unemployed citizens (with the exception of persons entitled to free travel on all types of urban passenger transport) in the amount of half the cost of a single monthly ticket for urban public transport.
+• Compensation for expenses for using the services of urban public transport during the period of job search is paid to unemployed citizens (with the exception of persons entitled to free travel on all types of urban passenger transport) in the amount of half the cost of a single monthly ticket for urban public transport.

-• Additional material support in the form of payment of material assistance in the event of temporary disability is provided to unemployed citizens in the event of temporary disability who have lost the right to unemployment benefits due to the expiration of the established period for its payment.
+• Additional material support in the form of payment of financial assistance in the event of temporary disability is provided to unemployed citizens upon the occurrence of temporary disability who have lost the right to unemployment benefits due to the expiration of the established period for its payment.

-The basis for the payment of material assistance to an unemployed citizen during a period of temporary disability is the provision of a "certificate of incapacity for work" of the established form, issued to the Employment Department of the state institution of the employment center of the administrative district of Moscow.
+The basis for paying financial assistance to an unemployed citizen during a period of temporary disability is the provision of a “certificate of incapacity for work” of the established form, issued to the Employment Department of a state institution of the employment center of the administrative district of the city of Moscow.

 3. Registration procedure

-• Receipt by former place work book on the day of dismissal
+• Receive by same place work book on the day of dismissal

-• Applying to the employer at the previous place of work to obtain a certificate of the amount of average earnings for payment of the calculation and payment of unemployment benefits
+• Contacting the employer at your previous place of work to obtain a certificate of average earnings for payment of calculations and unemployment benefits

-• Selection of the applicant's documents on education (qualifications)
+• Selection of the applicant’s educational documents (qualifications)

-• Preparation of a copy of the passport of a citizen of the Russian Federation
+• Preparation of a copy of a passport of a citizen of the Russian Federation

 • Preparation for presentation to the employment service at the place of residence of the birth certificate of the child (children) - in the presence of minor children (original + copy)

-• Contacting the employment service at the place of residence during office hours and days with the necessary documents for registration in order to find a job
+• Contacting the employment service at your place of residence during office hours and days with the necessary documents for registration in order to search for work

 • Presentation of other (additional) documents at the request of the employment service

-• Recognition of the applicant as unemployed and an order for the payment of benefits (in case of impossibility of employment within 10 days from the date of registration)
+• Recognition of the applicant as unemployed and an order to pay benefits (in case of impossibility of employment within 10 days from the date of registration)

 4. List of documents

-• Certificate of average salary at the previous place of work (done within 3 days)
+• Certificate of average salary at previous place of work (done within 3 days)

-• Documents on education (qualifications) - diplomas, certificates, certificates, etc.
+• Documents on education (qualifications) - diplomas, certificates, etc.

 • Passport of a citizen of the Russian Federation